hmoeneclaey/operads/README.md

 ## Incomplete Files

 In 'MainTheorem.agda', an operad ∞Mon that has sections against strongly contractible morphisms is postulated.
-The following incomplete files aim to contruct it using labelled trees:
+The following incomplete files aim to construct it using labelled trees:

 - `AltOperad.agda`
 - `LabelledTree.agda`